zapier/visual-builder/docs/_docs/triggers.md

 The last part of adding a trigger is setting is API configuration.

-Zapier uses either a Polling API call to check periodically for new or updated data, or a REST hook with a subscription URL where Zapier can subscribe to receive new or updated data autoamtically.
+Zapier uses either a Polling API call to check periodically for new or updated data, or a REST hook with a subscription URL where Zapier can subscribe to receive new or updated data automatically.
 With both, Zapier expects to receive an array with 0 or more objects that will be passed to Zapier's [deduper](https://zapier.com/developer/documentation/v2/deduplication/)—and it will return any items that haven't been received before, and use them to run the subsequent steps in the user's Zap.

+### Polling Trigger

 Zapier selects a _Polling_ trigger by default, where Zapier will send a `GET` request to an API endpoint URL to request new data—and in live Zaps, Zapier automatically deduplicates and sorts for the newest data from the API.
 Live Zaps automatically poll the URL for new data every 5 to 15 minutes, depending on the user's Zapier plan.